JavirtanLabs/TitleClip/README.md

 ✔ Option to **include or exclude** the `.md` extension when copying.
 ✔ **Multilingual support**: English and Spanish, with auto-detection.
 ✔ Manual language selection in the plugin settings.
 ✔ **Optimized performance**: Loads translations only once for efficiency.
-✔ Well-organized and clean codebase for maintainability.

 ---